-Reference Number: ARSA/ NW/A835 /SCH1 - A835 Aultguish Inn to Corrieshalloch Brae.
+Reference Number: ARSA/ Reference Number: ARSA/NW/A835 /SCH1 - A835 Aultguish Inn to Corrieshalloch Brae.
 Location A835 Aultguish Inn to Corrieshalloch Brae.
 Grid Reference 237292, 870735 to 219388, 881395.
 Problem Single carriageway 13 miles in length at high altitude (284m) prone to snow accumulations, drifting and jack-knifing of articulated vehicles on steep inclines.
 Has this site experienced problems before or is it an identified risk?
 Due to accumulation of snow road has been closed in previous winters.
 Detailed Mitigation Measures Optional Mitigation Salt Bins positioned at Corrieshalloch Brae and replenished as Measures necessary.
 Application of additional salt on inclines at drivers discretion.
 Consideration to the application of Safecote/Brine pre-wetting mix (Alternative De-icer) if very low temperatures are forecast.
-Front line treatment route 20-08 40g treatment route 40-11 Cat B Patrol 2.
-(1st November to 31st March) Monitoring of conditions, including cameras at Aultguish and Braemore, by Duty Supervisor.
+Front line treatment route 20-08 40g treatment route 40-11 Cot B Patrol 2 (45t Nevember to 245t March) Cat B Patrol 2.
+(1st November to 31st March) Maritaging of conditions in the line and action of the line and the line an Monitoring of conditions, including cameras at Aultguish and Braemore, by Duty Supervisor.
 Deployment of reserve vehicles, located as identified below.
 Use of patrol vehicles outwith scheduled patrol times.
 Deployment of snow blower from Bridgepoint Depot.
 Representative deployed to MART.
 Deployment of vehicles with welfare kits as standard.
 When enacted The measures detailed above will be in place prior to the event based on a forecast of significant snow fall in a short space of time with a high degree of forecaster confidence.
 In cases of low or medium forecaster confidence dialogue may be opened with Transport Scotland regarding extent of mitigation.
 Reactive implementation when monitoring of conditions indicates requirement.
 Who enacts Winter Service Duty Supervisor supported by WSDO.
+Who will manage the Winter Service Manager supported by Duty Supervisor based in Control response Room.